An Awesome Scotland Road Trip Part 2

 The Commando Memorial at Spean Bridge

 Joel worked with the Royal Marines for four years with 42 Commando and 30 Commando, so it was fitting to take the opportunity to visit the Commando Memorial at Spean Bridge.
 The Commando Memorial was built in memory of the officers and men of the original commandos who died in the Second World War between 1939 and 1945.
-The Commando Memorial overlooks the training areas of the Commando Training Depot established in 1942 at Achnacarry Castle and the views are truly incredible.
-It doesn’t require a lengthy stay at the Commando Memorial, but one you should definitely add to your Scotland road trip itinerary.
+The Commando Memorial overlooks the training areas of the Commando Training Depot established in 1942 at Achnacarry Castle, and the views are truly incredible.
+It doesn’t require a lengthy stay at the Commando Memorial, but it’s one you should definitely add to your Scotland road trip itinerary.

 Bunroy Park Campsite

 A friendly, peaceful and well-kept campsite.
 Bunroy Park campsite is quite possibly the best campsite we’ve ever stayed at.
 And it was the perfect location to stay after a sweaty walk up the tallest mountain in the United Kingdom.
-Bunroy Park Campsite had quite possibly the best showers we have ever experienced at a campsite…as warm and wet as you’d like!
-There was even relaxing music, like some fancy spa!
+Bunroy Park Campsite had quite possibly the best showers we have ever experienced at a campsite, as warm and wet as you’d like!
+There was even relaxing music, like some fancy spa.

 20210603 Road Trip to Scotland 114 1